PrayagBhalodia/Polyglot_Swarm/README.md

 Here the "translators" are Groq-powered agents; the "manager" is the **Orchestrator**; the "scissors" is the **Chunker**.

-## What Track A owns (and what it deliberately does not)

-Track A is the **skeleton and the contracts**.
-It does *not* make the Groq API call itself — that is the **Brain** track.
-Instead Track A exposes a single seam, `translate_fn(unit, agent) -> TranslationResult`, that the Brain plugs into.
-That separation is what lets this whole codebase build, run, and be fully tested **with zero network access and no API key**.
+## Design in one breath

+The whole system is built around a single seam:
+`translate_fn(unit, agent) -> TranslationResult`.
+Everything *except* that one function — chunking, dispatch, lifecycle, reassembly, persistence, and the HTTP API — is deterministic coordination logic that builds, runs, and is fully tested with **zero network access and no API key**.
+The actual intelligence (the Groq call that turns COBOL into Python) plugs into that seam; a local stub stands in everywhere else.
+There are **no runtime dependencies** — the project is stdlib-only (Python ≥ 3.11).

+## Architecture

 ```
 src/
 ├── models/       Typed data contracts (the "Contract First" layer)
 │   ├── enums.py      Language, JobStatus, UnitStatus, AgentStatus
 │   ├── source.py     SourceFile, TranslationUnit  (a "chapter")
 │   ├── job.py        TranslationJob  (the aggregate root, derives progress)
 │   ├── agent.py      SwarmAgent, AgentAssignment
-│   └── result.py    TranslationResult  (Brain → Track A boundary)
+│   └── result.py     TranslationResult  (the translate_fn boundary)
 ├── core/         Coordination logic
 │   ├── chunker.py       Cut source files into units (the scissors)
 │   ├── orchestrator.py  Lifecycle state machine + dispatch (the manager)
 │   ├── assembler.py     Reassemble translated chapters in order
 │   └── errors.py        Exception hierarchy
 ├── config/       Layered settings (defaults → TOML → env); secrets only in env
-│   ├── settings.py
-│   └── default.toml
-└── db/          SQLite data-access layer (repositories, never touched above db/)
+├── db/           SQLite data-access layer (repositories, never touched above db/)
-    ├── schema.sql
-    ├── connection.py
-    └── repository.py    JobRepository (also the orchestrator's checkpoint hook)
+│   └── repository.py    JobRepository (also the orchestrator's checkpoint hook)
+├── services/     Use cases over the core (TranslationService); the translate_fn seam
+├── controllers/  HTTP handlers: parse/validate a request → service call → response
+├── routes/       The Router (templated path matching) + the route table
+├── middleware/   JSON body parsing, error→JSON mapping, request logging
+└── api/          Transport (Request/Response), Application dispatch, stdlib server
 ```

+The layering is strict and one-directional: the HTTP layer (`api` → `routes`/`controllers` → `services`) depends on the core, never the reverse. `core` stays independent of `db` (it checkpoints through a small `JobPersister` protocol), so the coordination logic can be tested in complete isolation.

 ## Data flow